7 Books to Read If You Love Sharp Objects

 In the Cut by Susanna Moore

-First, Frannie catches sight of a woman giving a blowjob in a bar bathroom.
+First, Frannie catches sight of a woman giving a blow job in a bar bathroom.
 Then, that woman turns up dead.
 Next, Francine’s dear friend Pauline ends up dead and dismembered, just like the first victim.
 Along the way to figuring out just what the hell is going on, Francine starts screwing the detective assigned to the case.
 She’s the prototypical young New York fuck-up, a writer who isn’t working her way through life so much as stumbling about in it.
 An admirer of words, Francine collects them, deploying them as a shield to protect her from her own feelings.
 And her collection includes, of course, “the cut” itself, a slang term that happens to mean vagina and a place to hide.
 To that end, In the Cut positively heaves with sex — it’s possibly the horniest book I’ve ever read, including Portnoy’s Complaint.
 Moore once told an interviewer that the combination of women and sex is “the only thing that interests” her.
 And this book positively spills over with it.

 The Collector by John Fowles